How to Adjust to Tretinoin and Avoid the ‘Retinoid Uglies’

 While “uglies” seems a bit harsh, (motion to rename this the retinoid “pretties”?) the name describes an adjustment period after first starting a retinoid.
 This period can last anywhere from a few days to a few weeks.
 Your skin may look dry, flaky, and red.
 Gentle products that used to work with your face suddenly sting when you apply them.
 This initial phase can come as a shock to folks that have never used a retinoid like tretinoin before.
 Thankfully, the “retinoid uglies” typically resolve on their own as your skin gets used to tretinoin and your dry, flaky skin is replaced with smooth, glowing skin.

-But like most hard things in life, we have the urge to avoid them. 👀 We asked our dermatologists how you might be able to dodge this phase:
+But like most hard things in life, we have the urge to avoid them. 👀 We asked the derm providers on our platform how you might be able to dodge this phase:

 Switch up your application method

 Pro tip: apply your moisturizer before tretinoin.
 This allows the moisturizer to act as a buffer and mitigate some of the more irritating effects of the medication.
 Dr. Lauren Kyle says, “You could also try mixing the moisturizer and tretinoin together.
-You may need to invest in a thicker moisturizer like a Dermal Repair Cream for more moisture.”
+You may need to invest in a thicker moisturizer for more moisture.”
 Tretinoin can be very drying, so even those with oily skin shouldn’t shy away from a little extra hydration!

 Listen to your skin